Post Job

 An art director collaborates with the design and art staff for books, public relations firms, advertising agencies, or newspaper publishers.
 Art directors create designs and layouts that embody the organization and send the message they want the audience to get.
 They work with producers and directors of theatres, television, and movie productions to oversee set designs.
 Being an art director also includes critiquing people's work, working to reach deadlines while still following the budget allocated for a certain project, and (on occasion) disciplining designers who are slacking off on the job.

-There are some key differences in responsibilities as well.
-For example, a lead designer responsibilities require skills like "human centered design," "html css," "architecture," and "design solutions."
+There are some key differences in the responsibilities of each position.
+For example, lead designer responsibilities require skills like "human centered design," "html css," "architecture," and "design solutions."
 Meanwhile a typical designer/art director has skills in areas such as "photography," "creative concepts," "website design," and "adobe creative suite."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A graphic designer of marketing specializes in developing creative imagery as part of a company's marketing efforts.
 Their responsibilities typically revolve around coordinating with the marketing team to share insights and strategies, conceptualizing designs in adherence to objectives and deadlines, and preparing presentations.
 One may also subject designs into various revisions and edits as needed.
 Furthermore, as a graphic designer, it is also essential to keep abreast of the latest trends and have an understanding of the target audience.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, lead designer responsibilities are more likely to require skills like "human centered design," "user experience," "html css," and "architecture."
-Meanwhile, a graphic designer, marketing might be skilled in areas such as "adobe creative suite," "brochures," "blog posts," and "flyers."
+Meanwhile, a graphic designer, marketing has duties that require skills in areas such as "adobe creative suite," "brochures," "blog posts," and "flyers."
 These differences highlight just how different the day-to-day in each role looks.

 A Graphics Designer in production is the person in charge of designing and interpreting ideas pointed out by the client or the company.
 The graphics designer must use market standard applications and techniques to produce attention-grabbing designs intended to market a product, service, or company.
 Graphic designers are an integral part of a company's digital marketing, especially over the internet.
 The graphic designer must have a good eye for style, typesetting, and the use of colors.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from lead designer resumes include skills like "human centered design," "user experience," "html css," and "architecture," whereas a graphic designer/production might be skilled in "adobe indesign," "signage," "adobe creative suite," and "brochures. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from lead designer resumes include skills like "human centered design," "user experience," "html css," and "architecture," whereas a graphic designer/production is more likely to list skills in "adobe indesign," "signage," "adobe creative suite," and "brochures. "

-Graphic designer/productions are known to earn lower educational levels when compared to lead designers.
-Additionally, they're 6.5% less likely to graduate with a Master's Degree, and 0.4% less likely to earn a Doctoral Degree.
+Graphic designer/productions earn the highest salary when working in the technology industry, where they receive an average salary of $59,531.
+Comparatively, lead designers have the highest earning potential in the start-up industry, with an average salary of $118,563.graphic designer/productions typically earn lower educational levels compared to lead designers.
+Specifically, they're 6.5% less likely to graduate with a Master's Degree, and 0.4% less likely to earn a Doctoral Degree.

 A User Experience (UX) designer is an individual who measures and optimizes applications to improve the experience of end-users.
 His/Her or her duties and responsibilities include considering a design's human-computer interaction element, defining interaction models, and working with creative directors and designers.
 The key skills for UX designers include strong mathematical and problem-solving skills and excellent information technology and programming skills.
 Having a bachelor's degree in a design or computing-related subject is an advantage to qualify for the UX designer position.